social-streets/the-slice/site-template/src/data/articles/doug-mcmaster-silo-wine-bar.md

   - "features"
 featuredImage: "/images/Doug-MacMaster-silo.jpg"
 author: "siva-thangarajah"
-excerpt: "‘For the longest time, it felt like no one was listening.
+description: "‘For the longest time, it felt like no one was listening.
 I was trying really hard to show being zero-waste is possible.
 Then suddenly there was an episode about waste on Blue Planet and then suddenly it was everywhere.’"
 ---

 Silo, the world’s first ever zero-waste restaurant has reopened in Hackney Wick with a new focus, while remaining kind to the planet.